hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > He misapplied and wrong pronounced each word;
 >
-> With nasal twang I head this creature call,
+> With nasal twang[^18] I head this creature call,
 >
 > The quadrille figures at his last grand ball,

->
+[^18]: It has lately been a common practice amongst the teachers of dancing alluded to in this work, to endeavour to pass themselves off as foreigners by imitating their manner, and endeavouring to speak in a broken French accent.

 > "It was neither French nor English that I heard.
 >
 > But jargon quite nonsensically absurd,